-Transformations are one of the most common components in the integration processes.
-They act as essential translators in the decoupling between the different systems to connect.
-We usually associate the transformations of documents with BizTalk Server Maps, but the reality is that there are two types of transformations:
+Transformations are among the most common components of integration processes.
+They act as essential translators, decoupling systems, and enabling communication.
+We often associate document transformations with BizTalk Server Maps.
+However, in practice, integrations rely on two different types of transformations:

 - Semantic Transformations: This type of transformation usually occurs only in BizTalk maps.
-Here the document maintains the same represented syntax (XML) but changes its semantics (data content).
-This type of transformation is typically one-way since when we add and aggregate small parts of the information that compose the document into another different document, we may miss important details for its reconstruction.
+Here, the document maintains the same represented syntax (XML) but changes its semantics (data content).
+This type of transformation is typically one-way, since when we add and aggregate small parts of the information that compose the document into another document, we may miss important details for its reconstruction.

 - Syntax Transformations: This type of transformation occurs in the receive or send pipelines and aims to transform a document into another representation, e.g., CSV to XML.
-Here the document maintains the same data (semantics) but changes the represented syntax. i.e., we translate the document, but typically don’t modify the structure.
+Here, the document maintains the same data (semantics) but changes the syntax it represents. i.e., we translate the document, but typically don’t modify the structure.
 Usually, this type of transformation is bidirectional.
-Since we still have the same semantic content, we can apply the same transformation logic and obtain the document in its original format.
-Common examples of these transformations are also conversions between HL7 and XML or EDI and XML.
+Since the semantic content remains the same, we can apply the same transformation logic and obtain the document in its original format.
+Common examples of these transformations include conversions between HL7 and XML, or EDI and XML.

-Sometimes also called Data transformation and Data translation, for that order.
+Sometimes also called Data transformation and Data translation, in that order.

 This blog is an introductory note for those taking the first steps in this technology.